Abstract

 Acquisition of an HPC cluster as Shared-Facility in the Center for Computing in Engineering and Sciences (AU)

-Graduated in Physics from the State University of Campinas (1984), Ph.D.
-(PhD) - State University of New York at Stony Brook (1991), post-doctorate from Colorado State University, USA (1991-1993) and Associate Professor from the State University of Campinas (1999).
-He was Visiting Professor at the Institute for Theoretical Chemistry, University of Texas, Austin-TX, USA (2000-2001).
-He is currently Full Professor at the Institute of Chemistry at UNICAMP.
-Has experience in Physics and Chemistry, with an emphasis on Theoretical Chemistry, acting on the following subjects: simulation by molecular dynamics, statistical thermodynamics, structure and dynamics of liquids, dynamics of proteins and other biomolecular systems, enzymatic reactions and simulations by QM/MM.
-He was Vice-President of Research at UNICAMP 2017-2021 and is currently director of CEPID/FAPESP Center for Computing in Engineering and Sciences (https://cces.unicamp.br/).
+Munir Skaf has a degree in Physics from the State University of Campinas, a PhD from the State University of New York at Stony Brook, a post-doctorate from Colorado State University.
+He was Visiting Professor at the Institute for Theoretical Chemistry, University of Texas, Austin.
+Skaf is a Full Professor at the Institute of Chemistry at UNICAMP since 2011 and has extensive expertise in Computational Biophysical Chemistry, with an emphasis on Computational Theoretical Chemistry, working mainly on the following topics: molecular dynamics simulation, statistical thermodynamics, relationship between dynamics, structure and function in biomolecular systems, enzymatic reactions, and QM/MM simulations.
+More recently, his group has dedicated efforts to applying artificial intelligence and machine learning methods to the study of proteins and other areas of chemoinformatics.
+He was Pro-Rector of Research at UNICAMP from 2017-2021 and is currently director of the CEPID/FAPESP Center for Computing in Engineering and Sciences (https://cces.unicamp.br/).
+He is a Level 1A Researcher at CNPq.
 (Source: Lattes Curriculum)

 Articles published in Pesquisa FAPESP Magazine about the researcher: |